bitmovin/bitmovin-player-react-native/integration_test/README.md

 yarn example ios --simulator="iPhone 14 Pro"
 ```

+To set the license key to be used for the tests, you can set the key `"licenseKey"` in `integration_test/app.json`.

 Note: The tests are currently only supported on iOS simulators and Android emulators.
 Running them on real devices is not supported at the moment.